alansoong200/SSSR_PET/README.md

 http://adni.loni.usc.edu/

 ## Citation
-If this code inspire you, please cite the paper.
+If this work inspires you, please cite our paper:

 	@article{
 		song_pet_2020,